 Bhatt DL, Chew DP, Grines C, et al. Peroxisome proliferator–activated receptor gamma agonists for the Prevention of Adverse events following percutaneous coronary Revascularization—results of the PPAR Study.
 Am Heart J 2007;154:137-43.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Acute Heart Failure, Interventions and Coronary Artery Disease, Diet, Hypertension
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Triglycerides, Acute Heart Failure, Interventions and Coronary Artery Disease, Diet, Hypertension

 Keywords: Coronary Artery Disease, Hyperlipidemias, Glucose, Sulfonylurea Compounds, Natriuretic Peptides, Waist Circumference, Obesity, Thiazolidinediones, Hypertension, Myocardial Infarction, Insulin, Stroke, Immunosuppressive Agents, Peroxisome Proliferator-Activated Receptors, Stents, Percutaneous Coronary Intervention, Metabolic Syndrome X, Body Mass Index, Metals, Heart Failure, Hypoglycemic Agents, Triglycerides, Fasting, Diabetes Mellitus